lodl/JLMO-Live-Monitor/README.md

-# jorm-live-monitor
-JÖRM Live Monitor for Jormungandr
+# JLMO Live Monitor for Jormungandr